davidtweet/mongo_admin/README.md

 * yum 3.8.2
 * yum-epel 0.6.5

-The yum and yum-epel cookbooks are needed to satisfy the mongodb cookbook's dependencies, though they're obviously not used on Ubuntu.
+The yum and yum-epel cookbooks are needed to satisfy the mongodb cookbook's dependencies, even though they aren't used.